 6. How to Use the CRM

-Proper tracking of leads and the communication with them in Customer Relationship Management software (CRM) is a standard part of the modern sales professional’s duties.
+Proper tracking of leads and communication with them in Customer Relationship Management software (CRM) is a standard part of the modern sales professional’s duties.
 It can be a lot to remember for new hires learning new software, so make it easier by including a guide to the CRM in the Sales Playbook.
-You can include what information needs to be recorded when and how to enter it.
+You can include what information needs to be recorded and when and how to enter it.

 7. Summary of the Preferred Sales Methodology